State Aid for Library Construction Program

 Reporting

-- Progress reports and extension requests are due by June 30 for any project not completed by the end of Year 2.
+- Progress reports and extension requests are due by June 30 for projects not completed by the end of Year 2.

 Action: